A note on the metastability in three modifications of the standard Ising model

-\emph{Construction of $ \gamma $.} Let $ \gamma(0)= \boxminus $.
-In the first step an arbitrary spin is flipped from $-1$ to $+1$.
-Then $ \gamma $ will first pass through a sequence of squares and quasi-squares as follows.
-If at some step $ i $, $\gamma(i)$ is a square, then a $(+1)$--spin is added somewhere above the droplet.
+\emph{Construction of $ \gamma_\mathrm{A} $.} Let $ \gamma_\mathrm{A}(0)= \boxminus $.
+In the first step an arbitrary $(-1)$--spin is flipped.
+Then $ \gamma_\mathrm{A} $ first passes through a sequence of squares and quasi-squares as follows.
+If at some step $ i $, $ \gamma_\mathrm{A}(i)$ is a square, then a protuberance is added above the droplet.
 Afterwards, this row is filled by successively flipping in this row adjacent $(-1)$--spins until the droplet has the shape of a quasi-square.
-Now the same thing as before is done but on the right of the droplet.
-Hence, at any step $ i $, $\gamma(i)$ is either a square or a quasi square and possibly with an attached horizontal or vertical bar.
+Next, a protuberance is added on the right of the droplet.
+Similarly as before, successively, adjacent $(-1)$--spins are flipped in this column until the droplet has the shape of a square again.
 This procedure is stopped, when $ R (( L_V^\star -1) \times L_V^\star) $ is reached.

-Now the same adding structure is continued but solely on the right side of the droplet.
-If the droplet winds around the torus, then one adds a $(+1)$--spin above the droplet and fills this row until it also winds around the torus.
+Now a protuberance is added on the right of the droplet and this column is filled until $ R (( L_V^\star -1) \times (L_V^\star+1)) $ is reached.
+This adding structure is repeated until the droplet winds around the torus.
+Next, a protuberance is added above the droplet and the corresponding row is filled until this row also winds around the torus.
 This is repeated until $ \boxplus $ is reached.